remnawave/panel/docs/guides/torrent_blocker.md

         },
 ```

 Here, `TORRENT` is the tag that the application will use to filter logs.

-- Configure bittorrent traffic blocking.
+- Configure BitTorrent traffic blocking.
 Section `outbounds`.
 Send all traffic to blackhole:

 ```json
       {
         "protocol": "blackhole",
         "tag": "TORRENT"
       },
 ```

 Unfortunately, this blocking only effectively handles about 20% of bittorrent traffic.

 ### Node Configuration